Monday, February 15, 2016

 I pray that God allows you to see your response ability and empowers you to let go of those repetitious, negative and useless thoughts that aren't doing your brain or your heart any good.
 Try taking those negative thoughts captive and replacing them with lovely, commendable and praise worthy thoughts.
 I was amazed how quickly it made a difference in my outlook.
 Let me know if you try this thought process and how it works for you.

-Posted by Penny Noyes at 9:10 AM
+Posted by Anonymous at 9:10 AM